skywite/SWNetworking/README.md

 # Requirements

-You need to add "SystemConfiguration", "UIKit", "Foundation" frameworks into your project before implement this.
+You need to add "SystemConfiguration" framework into your project before implement this.

 #How to apply to Xcode project